gohugoio/hugo/content/templates/content.md

 ---
-title: "Content Templates"
+title: "Single Content Template"
+linktitle: "Single"
 date: "2013-07-01"
+weight: 30
 menu:
   main:
     parent: 'layout'
+aliases: ["/layout/functions/"]
+prev: "/templates/variables"
+next: "/templates/list"
 ---

-Content templates are created in a directory matching the name of the content.
+The primary view of content in hugo is the single view.
+Hugo for every markdown file provided hugo will render it with a single template.

+## Which Template will be rendered?
+Hugo uses a set of rules to figure out which template to use when rendering a specific page.

+Hugo will use the following prioritized list.
+If a file isn’t present than the next one in the list will be used.
+This enables you to craft specific layouts when you want to without creating more templates then necessary.
+For most sites only the \_default file at the end of the list will be needed.

+Users can specify the `type` and `layout` in the [front-matter](/content/front-matter). `Section` is determined based on the content file’s location.
+If `type` is provide it will be used instead of `section`.

+### Single

+* /layouts/`TYPE` or `SECTION`/`LAYOUT`.html
+* /layouts/`TYPE` or `SECTION`/single.html
+* /layouts/\_default/single.html
+* /themes/`THEME`/layouts/`TYPE` or `SECTION`/`LAYOUT`.html
+* /themes/`THEME`/layouts/`TYPE` or `SECTION`/single.html
+* /themes/`THEME`/layouts/\_default/single.html

+## Example Single Template File

-Content pages are of the type "page" and have all the [page variables](/layout/variables/) available to use in the templates.
+Content pages are of the type "page" and have all the [page variables](/layout/variables/) and [site variables](/templates/variables/) available to use in the templates.

 In the following examples we have created two different content types as well as a default content type.

+The default content template to be used in the event that a specific template has not been provided for that type.
+The default type works the same as the other types but the directory must be called "\_default".

     ▾ layouts/
+      ▾ _default/
+          single.html
       ▾ post/
           single.html
       ▾ project/
           single.html

-Hugo also has support for a default content template to be used in the event that a specific template has not been provided for that type.
-The default type works the same as the other types but the directory must be called "_default".
-[Content views](/layout/views) can also be defined in the "_default" directory.

-    ▾ layouts/
-      ▾ _default/
-          single.html

 ## post/single.html
 This content template is used for [spf13.com](http://spf13.com).
-It makes use of [chrome templates](/layout/chrome)
+It makes use of [partial templates](/layout/partials)

-    {{ template "chrome/header.html" . }}
+    {{ template "partials/header.html" . }}
-    {{ template "chrome/subheader.html" . }}
+    {{ template "partials/subheader.html" . }}
     {{ $baseurl := .Site.BaseUrl }}

     <section id="main">